-С Guide post There is some evidence that tools used or available to implement HCRs are appropriate and effective in controlling exploitation.
-Available evidence indicates that the tools in use are appropriate and effective in achieving the exploitation levels required under the HCRs.
-Evidence clearly shows that the tools in use are effective in achieving the exploitation levels required under the HCRs.
-Met?
+HCRs e valuation с Guide post tools used or available to implement HCRs are appropriate and effective in Available evidence indicates that the tools in use are appropriate and effective in achieving the exploitation levels required under the HCRs. that the tools in use are effective in achieving the exploitation levels required Met?
 All UoA - Yes All UoA - Yes All UoA - No